Kyangzhou/data/README.md

 - Using resnet50 to classify the panicles

  ## Results
- The panicle detection result is in the floder of yolov5/images.
+ The panicle detection results are in the floder of yolov5/images.

- The panicle tracking result is in our releases named  track.zip, in the floder of inference.
+ The panicle tracking results are in our releases named  track.zip, in the floder of inference.

- The panicle classification result is in the floder of ResNet/test.
+ The panicle classification resulst are in the floder of ResNet/test.